Introduction:

 For example, if a parent ignores a child who is showing them a new toy, the child will experience Category 1 emotion such as irritation or anger, which activates the child and directs their energy toward getting the parent’s attention.

 In both cases, the child experiences a threat.
-Category 1 emotion feels like a direct attack, while Category 2 emotion feels like abandonment.
+Category 1 emotion directed at a child feels like a direct attack, while Category 2 emotion feels like abandonment.

-Older children may appear to respond differently than described above.
-This is because their reactions combine baseline emotions formed earlier with their immediate response to a parent’s current emotion.
+1. Older children may respond differently than described above because their reactions combine baseline emotions formed earlier with their immediate response to a parent’s current emotion.

 Beliefs